-- Review your organic chemistry I notes and take the class reading seriously preferable, read the whole chapter before class and solve problems after each class. - Conduct searches after each class to find applications of the chemistry covered in class - Solve as many problems as possible instead of memorizing.
+- Review your organic chemistry I & II notes and take the class reading seriously preferable, read the whole chapter before class and solve problems after each class. - Conduct searches after each class to find applications of the chemistry covered in class. - Solve as many problems as possible instead of memorizing.
 The concepts taught in class will be tested in the form of applied problems.
-So, solve problems to show you understand of the chemistry. - Seek help early.
-Do not allow confusion on concepts to pile up
+So, solve problems to show you understand the chemistry. - Seek help early.
+Do not allow confusion of concepts to pile up. - Learn the concepts first and then solve problems.

 Lectures: The lectures will generally follow the textbook sequence and a lot of added materials for better understanding.
 Most lectures will be presented on the board.
 Attending every class and taking meaningful notes (or summaries) is incredibly important for this complex subject.
-Staying up with the reading will help you to understand the lecture better and take more meaningful notes.
+Staying up with the reading will help you to understand the lecture better and take meaningful notes.
 We will solve problems during class.
-Working problems will be a pillar of your success in organic chemistry and by working through these together I hope to provide you with some insights and techniques on how analyze and solve organic chemistry problems.
+Working problems is key to your success in organic chemistry and by working through these together I hope to provide you with some insights and techniques on how analyze and solve organic chemistry problems.

-Problems You should work as many of the text's problems as possible.
-The exams will focus on problems involving reactions, mechanisms and synthesis.
+Problems: You should work as many of the text's problems as possible.
+The exams will focus on problems involving, reactions, mechanisms and synthesis.
 The only way to prepare for these problems is to practice, practice, and practice.
-The recommended problems can be found in textbooks, in-class problems, and additional problems will be presented in class and during recitation (if applicable).
+The recommended problems can be found in the textbook, in-class problems, and additional problems will be presented in class and during recitation (if applicable).
 These problems represent a bare minimum of problems to be completed.
+Check the textbooks in the library for more problems.

 The problems interspersed within the chapter will help you test your proficiency in the individual topics you read and should be solved as you review your lecture notes for the section.
 The end-of-chapter problems are used to pull the individual topics and concepts together.
 A good strategy may be to do all of the odd-numbered problems initially, and then the even ones as part of your exam review.
-Keep a dedicated notebook for all solved problems, it will come in handy for quick revision before exams.
+Keep a dedicated notebook for all solved problems, it will come in handy for quick review before exams.